 The logic of the Winner takes all would be even more obvious in a decentralized world.
 At present, many interesting blockchain technologies and applications are being tried out by new startups.
 However, even if they succeed, they are unlikely to replace Bitcoin.
-There are more than 1,000 cryptocurrencies on the market, most of which have no significant trading activity, high-quality engineers, or large community, and some are already dead.
-Bitcoin, by contrast, has worked well over the past decade (24/7).
+There are more than 1,000 cryptocurrencies on the market, most of which have no significant trading activity, high-quality engineers, or large community.
+Unfortunately, many are exit scams.
+Bitcoin, by contrast, has worked well over the past decade with nearly 100% uptime.
 So far it has more than 60 million holders and is growing by an average of 1 million people a month.
 Bitcoin’s network process billions of dollars in transactions every day.
 The total number of users of other cryptocurrencies is less than 5 million and their networks process less than 1 percent of bitcoin transactions each day (nearly 92 percent of the transaction fees on-chain are on the Bitcoin blockchain).

 The Historical Price and Trend of Bitcoin